Coronavirus threatens to lock Indian women out of the workforce for years | ExBulletin

 Coronavirus threatens to lock Indian women out of the workforce for years

-NEW DELHI, Aug.3 (Reuters) – Savitri Devi has been looking for work since losing her job at a garment factory in New Delhi, along with half of her colleagues, when sales plummeted at the start of the coronavirus pandemic Last year.
+NEW DELHI (Reuters) – Savitri Devi has been looking for work since losing her job at a garment factory in New Delhi, along with half of her colleagues, when sales plummeted at the start of the coronavirus pandemic of the year last.

 The 44-year-old tried her luck several times – and without success – near her home in Okhla, an industrial center with thousands of small factories and workshops, where there were previously plenty of unskilled jobs for women. .

-“I am ready to take a pay cut, but there is no work,” Devi said outside her one-room house in a slum of about 100 families, a few miles from Prime Minister Narendra’s office.
-Modi.
+I’m ready to take a pay cut, but there is no work, Devi said outside his one-room house in a slum of about 100 families, a few miles from Prime Minister Narendra Modis’ office.

 Devi is among some 15 million Indians made redundant amid an economic downturn that has disproportionately affected women, union and industry leaders said.